|Early Spring Date:||April 9|

 |Late Spring Date:||May 31|

 |Best Dates to See in Spring:||April 25 - May 23|

-The Northern Parula is the smallest warbler species to visit Monticello Park each spring and one of the most common.
-Parulas start to arrive in mid- to late-April and remain through most of the rest of migration.
-The best time to look for them is during the second week in May.
+Spring: The Northern Parula is the smallest warbler species to visit Monticello Park each spring and one of the most common.
+Parulas start to arrive in the second half of April and remain through most of the rest of migration.
+The best time to look for them is during the first two weeks in May.
 They nest in the Washington metro area, but not at Monticello.
 They prefer deciduous forests, usually near water, and they have a special fondness for sycamores.